awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-procstat-process-metrics.md

 Whichever method you use, you can include an optional `metrics_collection_interval` parameter, which specifies how often in seconds to collect those metrics\.
 If you omit this parameter, the default value of 60 seconds is used\.

 In the examples in the following sections, the `procstat` section is the only section included in the `metrics_collected` section of the agent configuration file\.
 Actual configuration files can also include other sections in `metrics_collected`\.
-For more information, see [ Manually Create or Edit the CloudWatch Agent Configuration File](CloudWatch-Agent-Configuration-File-Details.md)\.
+For more information, see [ Manually create or edit the CloudWatch agent configuration file](CloudWatch-Agent-Configuration-File-Details.md)\.

-### Configuring with Pid\_file<a name="CloudWatch-Agent-procstat-configuration-pidfile"></a>
+### Configuring with pid\_file<a name="CloudWatch-Agent-procstat-configuration-pidfile"></a>

 The following example `procstat` section monitors the processes that create the PID files `example1.pid` and `example2.pid`\.
 Different metrics are collected from each process\.
 Metrics collected from the process that creates `example2.pid` are collected every 10 seconds, and the metrics collected from the `example1.pid` process are collected every 60 seconds, the default value\.